jugshaurya/showcase/mdx-blogs/stl.md

 - Iterators (only 5 types)

-  - An object(like pointer) that points to an element in container, helps in accessing data within the container.
+  - An object(like a pointer) that points to an element in the container, helps in accessing data within the container.
-  - We use iterator to move through elements of container.
+  - We use an iterator to move through elements of the container.
-  - `Random access iterators` are like pointer like we do arithmatic on pointer(so we can jump via these iterator).
+  - `Random access iterators` are like pointers like we do arithmetic on the pointer(so we can jump via these iterators).
   - `Forward`, `Bidirectional`, `Input`, `Output` iterators only moves one at a time(+1, ++) and are not like pointers.
-  - Why use them: Iterators helps in moving inside the container irrespective of type of container, whether it is map, set,vector,list...
+  - Why to use them: Iterators help in moving inside the container irrespective of the type of container, whether it is a map, set, vector, list...

-- Comparator/Functor/Comparion object
+- Comparator/Functor/Comparison object
-  - helps in writing our own comparison function that can be passed to algorithms to make comparisons
+  - helps in writing our comparison function that can be passed to algorithms to make comparisons
-  - It is basically an object(cmp) of a class that has `() operator` overloadded so to call comparison using cmp(Car A, CarB).
+  - It is an object(cmp) of a class that has `() operator` overloaded so to call comparison using cmp(Car A, CarB).

 ```cpp
 // Example: Template + Iterator + Comparator